 Baker City is a somewhat small city located in the state of Oregon.
 With a population of 9,752 people and four constituent neighborhoods, Baker City is the 47th largest community in Oregon.
-Much of the housing stock in Baker City was built prior to World War II, making it one of the older and more historic cities in the country.

 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
-On average, they spend only 13.00 minutes getting to work every day.
+On average, they spend only 13.15 minutes getting to work every day.

-The per capita income in Baker City in 2010 was $22,192, which is middle income relative to Oregon and the nation.
-This equates to an annual income of $88,768 for a family of four.
+The per capita income in Baker City in 2010 was $22,746, which is middle income relative to Oregon and the nation.
+This equates to an annual income of $90,984 for a family of four.
 However, Baker City contains both very wealthy and poor people as well.

 The people who call Baker City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Baker City residents report their race to be White, followed by Native American.
-Important ancestries of people in Baker City include Irish, English, European, and French .
+Important ancestries of people in Baker City include English, Irish, European, and French .